CuddlyBunion341/dotfiles/.config/nvim/README.md

 # Nvim Config

 This is my own nvim config.
 It is strongly opinionated and tailored to my own needs.

+## Philosophy

+This configuration is a no-nonsense, bare-knuckle beast that prioritizes raw performance and simplicity above all else.
+It doesn't have time for fancy status lines like `lualine` or bloated file explorers like `Neotree`.
+No sir, there are no animations or other frivolous distractions that could bog down the editor.

+Yes, there are plugins like `gitsigns` that might add a bit of overhead, but nothing that would significantly impact performance.
+And there's absolutely no room for fancy markdown rendering or over-engineered find and replace tools.
+It's all about keeping it simple and efficient.

+The goal here is pure, unadulterated SPEED.
+Every plugin and setting has been chosen and tweaked with this in mind.
+If it doesn't make the editing experience faster and more efficient, it doesn't make the cut.

 ## Overview

 I have been using Neovim as my primary editor for a while now and I have been customizing it to my own needs, adding and removing plugins, and tweaking settings to make it more efficient and productive.